 Peer-to-peer payment systems have to balance ease of use for their customers with security for their customers’ assets.
 Too often, the balance has fallen too heavily on ease of use.
-Venmo was late to use two-factor verification, an additional security layer that requires users to enter a secondary password to access an account.
-Venmo also failed to inform users when their accounts were compromised, a decision akin to leaving the door unlocked, a pile of money on the table… and then turning off the burglar alarm.
+Venmo was late to use two-factor verification.
+Venmo also didn’t inform users when their accounts were compromised.

 More worryingly, the new platforms have little experience of coping with fraud complaints.
 In 2015, an article on Slate.com described what happened when Chris Grey, a 30-year-old Web developer in New York, discovered a pending transaction in his bank account for $2,850.
 The transaction was a debit made from his Venmo account.
-When he tried to access Venmo, his password failed and he found that his email address had been changed and notifications disabled.
+When he tried to access Venmo, his password failed and he found that his email address had been changed.
 The text described the transaction as being “for about time.”

 As new peer-to-peer payment platforms proliferate and experiment, they need to be ready both to minimize the risks of fraud and cope with the complaints when they inevitably arrive.

-While the loss of funds will always be the biggest concern, especially when payment platforms are connected directly to bank accounts, each transaction also gives information to the company that built that platform.
+The loss of funds will always be a concern.
+Each transaction also gives information to the company that built that platform.
 Venmo’s decision to link transactions to social media prioritized its own desire to grow over its customers’ desire for privacy.
 The spread of peer-to-peer payments onto social media platforms awards large amounts of additional information to companies that already know a great deal about people, their preferences and the nature of their relationships.

 And while companies like Facebook are experienced at handling large amounts of personal data, other firms need to know how to keep customer bank accounts and transaction histories private, confidential and secure from hackers.

 No form of payment is ever entirely secure.
 Checks can be altered, cash can be stolen, and credit card numbers can be used in card-not-present transactions.
-Bank accounts can now be accessed with no more than an email address and a password typed onto machines that are often lost or stolen—and sometimes, transfers can even be made just by entering a sum into a messaging service.
+Bank accounts can now be accessed with no more than an email address and a password.
+Sometimes, transfers can even be made just by entering a sum into a messaging service.
 As ease of payment has increased, so have the risks.